5 Personal Finance Books to Read to Thrive in a Recession

 Yet, wise money management is an integral part of overall wellbeing.
 Taking ownership of our financial futures allows us to make informed decisions to create wealth, build assets, and eliminate unnecessary debt.
 With inflation at over 8% and world bank leaders predicting an impending recession, there is no time like the present to improve your money management skills so you can prepare for – and thrive – in the upcoming economic downturn.

-I am not a financial coach or money expert, but I am passionate about self-care – which, in my opinion, includes proper money management.
-Today I want to share with you 5 books (and a YouTube channel) that have been essential to my journey of becoming more financially educated.
+I am not a financial coach or money expert, but I am passionate about wellness overall – which, in my opinion, includes proper money management.
+Today I want to share with you 5 books (and two bonus YouTube channels) that have been essential to my journey of becoming more financially educated.
 Applying what I’ve learned from these resources has helped me to achieve several financial goals.
-I hope these books help you to reach your goals as well.
+I hope these resources help you to reach your goals as well.

 5 Must-Read Books for Financial Literacy